google/it-cert-automation/README.md

-# Google IT Professional Certificate - Automation with Python
+# Google IT Automation with Python Professional Certificate

-This repository contains all code snippets shown during the courses.
+This repository contains all code snippets and files shown throughout the courses that are part of the Google IT Automation with Python Professional Certificate

+There's a separate folder for each course.